Mrs Yvette D'Ath MP

 Passed

-This bill removes the requirement for transgender people to be unmarried before updating their birth certificate to reflect their sex reassignment.
-The change follows the introduction of federal marriage equality, which made the old restriction unnecessary.
+This bill removes the requirement for transgender people to be unmarried before they can update their birth certificate to reflect their sex reassignment.
+The change was prompted by the introduction of federal marriage equality in December 2017, which made the old restriction both unnecessary and potentially discriminatory under Commonwealth law.

 7/3/2018Justice & Rights